-Getting your home ready for spring
+Getting your home spring ready:

 It’s that time of year again.
 Time to start making sure your home is ready for spring weather.
 It may not seem like a big deal, but having your exterior in top shape is key to your homes longevity.